 For the last six years, this company have worked with MADE-BY, the independent European consumer label for fashion companies who are transparent about the social, economic and ecological conditions throughout the whole supply chain of their collections.
 Its mission is to make sustainable fashion common practice.
 The MADE-BY label gives consumers the assurance that a brand produces with respect for people and the planet to its best efforts.

 To offset the shipping by sea and freight an annual contribution to Carbon Footprint.
 Pledges to Carbon Footprint Offsets are used to support projects that will reduce carbon dioxide emissions and alleviate global warming.
 These funds support projects for energy efficiency and sustainable energy technology development.

 And lastly, they support various charities including The Joy Foundation and Clean up Nepal and since the 2015 earthquake have been involved in a number of strategic charities, including co-founding ‘Brand Aid’ – an initiative backed by leading British fashion brands who have close links to the Nepalese people.
 Collectively £275,000 has been raised and distributed to relief projects.

 Packaging and promotion

-Inside your dull mailing bag you will find your garment wrapped in ethically sourced tissue paper.
-We scoured the internet and found one that not only contains a high percentage of recycled pulp also sustainable virgin pulp but is also coloured with environmentally friendly soy based printing inks.
+We use 100% recycled, grey plastic mailbags for all our parcels.
+Inside your mailing bag, you will find your garment wrapped in ethically sourced tissue paper.
+We scoured the internet and found one that not only contains a high percentage of recycled pulp also sustainable virgin pulp but is also coloured with environmentally friendly soy-based printing inks.
 The stickers on the parcel are biodegradable.